johnnovak/RML-Amiga/docs/docs/games/e-f.md

   original image files have been manually restored from the German original (only the image files, so this is a safe change).

+- Pay special attention to answer the manual-based copy protection questions correctly later in the game.
+Failing these checks too many times will cause the game to slowly deterioriate over the next few hours until it becomes unplayable and impossible to finish.

 ## Fish!

-- Righ-click the top of the screen and drag down to see the illustrations.
+- Right-click on the top of the screen and drag it down to see the illustrations.

 ## Future Wars: Adventures in Time